unicorn004/AlumniVerse/README.md

 - MongoDB (via Mongoose)
 - Socket.IO (for real-time messaging)
 - Cloudinary (for file and image uploads)
-- Flask
+- Flask (for chatbot functionality)
-- LangChain
+- LangChain (for chatbot logic)
-- Groq
+- Groq (for chatbot input processing)

 ### ☁️ Hosting
 - **Frontend**: Vercel